aallendez/holonote/README.md

 make integration
 ```

+You can access a report of frontend and backend unit test coverage as well as integration tests by checking the `test_results.txt` file at repo root.

 ## Production
 Holonote is currently deployed in AWS.
 For information about deployment and resources used, please visit `infra/` directory in this repo.

 - You can **access holonote** through this link http://holonote-frontend-prod.s3-website-eu-west-1.amazonaws.com
     - ⚠️ Warning: make sure the protocol is http (not https).
 Otherwise the page will not load.

-- You can see a snapshot of our **grafana dashboard** through this link https://g-f2a9ab6939.grafana-workspace.eu-west-1.amazonaws.com/dashboard/snapshot/6yMwyfUE1a2Qw5jJbwJR7akGlehNREOf